fallen-icarus/cardano-loans/README.md

 verifiable.
 - **Native Support for All Assets** - all assets are directly supported as loan assets and collateral assets.
 Nobody needs to ask permission to use a new asset.
 Even if only 10 people in the world are willing to use an asset, no one can stop them.
+Futhermore, *there is no limit to the number of assets a borrower can use as collateral for a loan.*
 - **Interest-Free, Non-Compounding, or Compounding Interest** - lenders and borrowers have full flexibility over what the interest for the loans will be.
 They can even decide on what the compounding frequency will be.